matrix-org/matrix-spec-proposals/proposals/2399-reporting-no-key-sent.md

 establish an olm session with the recipient.
 When this happens, multiple sessions will be affected.
 In order to avoid filling the recipient's device mailbox, the sender should only send one `m.room_key.withheld` message with no `room_id` nor `session_id` set.
-In response to receiving this message, the recipient may start an olm session with the sender, and send an `m.dummy` message to notify the sender of the new olm session.
+If the sender retries and fails to create an olm session again in the future, it should not send another `m.room_key.withheld` message with a `code` of `m.no_olm`, unless another olm session was previously established successfully.
+In response to receiving an `m.room_key.withheld` message with a `code` of `m.no_olm`, the recipient may start an olm session with the sender and send an `m.dummy` message to notify the sender of the new olm session.
 The recipient may assume that this `m.room_key.withheld` message applies to all encrypted room messages sent before it receives the message.

+### Interaction with key sharing

+If Alice withholds a megolm session from Bob for some messages in a room, and then later on decides to allow Bob to decrypt later messages, she can send Bob the megolm session, ratcheted up to the point at which she allows Bob to decrypt the messages.
+If Bob logs into a new device and uses key sharing to obtain the decryption keys, the new device will be sent the megolm sessions that have been ratcheted up.
+Bob's old device can include the reason that the session was initially not shared by including a `withheld` property in the `m.forwarded_room_key` message that is an object with the `code` and `reason` properties from the `m.room_key.withheld` message.

 ## Potential issues

 This does not handle all possible reasons why a device may not have received megolm keys.

+There is currently no way of indicating that part of a session was withheld in key backups.

 ## Security considerations